 - All children under the age of ten (10) must be accompanied by an adult (age 18 or older) in all areas of the facility at all times.

-- Please use only the parking areas immediately adjacent to our building.
+- Please use only the parking areas immediately adjacent to our facilities.

-- Patrons and visitors shall abide by the rules and regulations of the Center.
+- Patrons and visitors shall abide by the rules and regulations of their Center.
 People found in violation of these rules may have their Center privileges suspended or revoked.

 Ice Rink Rules